-Each year, FSCC hosts the Math Relays, a mathematics competition for area high school students.
-Students have the opportunity to compete in up to four of the twelve math contests, which included mental math, equations and inequalities, computational math, algebra, geometry, trigonometry, probability and statistics, potpourri, simplifications, set theory, word problems, and number theory.
-Every participant receives a math tag, and individual medals are awarded for first, second, and third place in each event for each grade level.
-First, second, and third place plaques are also awarded to schools.
+Each year, FSCC organizes the Math Relays, a mathematics competition for high school students in the area.
+Students can participate in up to four different math events, covering a range of topics such as mental math, equations and inequalities, algebra, geometry, trigonometry, potpourri, simplifications, word problems, and number theory.
+Medals are awarded to the top three individual performers in each event by grade level.
+Additionally, overall team plaques are given to the top three schools.